shogun-toolbox/shogun/doc/readme/ABOUT.md

 #### Shogun is state-of-the-art

-* Efficient implementation (from standard to cutting edge algorithms), modern software architecture in C++.
+* An efficient implementation (from standard to cutting edge algorithms), modern software architecture in C++.
-* Easy combination of multiple data representations, algorithm classes, and general-purpose tools for rapid prototyping of data pipelines.
+* An easy combination of multiple data representations, algorithm classes and general-purpose tools for rapid prototyping of data pipelines.

 #### Shogun is open source